jbeguna04/Energize/README.md

   6. Create an Android project for the actual application (using the `Android Project from Existing Code` function of Eclipse)
   7. Build the application :)

+### Updating the used submodules
+In some cases you might want to use a newer version of one of the submodule the application is using.
+For doing this follow the upcoming steps:

+  1. Go into the folder of the submodule you want to update
+  2. Pull the changes from their repository by typing:

+          git pull

+  3. (Just for developers): Adjust the reference to the new version of the library by typing:

+          TODO

 ## Translations
 As soon as the used strings is nearly fixed, you can help us on our project page of [GetLocalization][1] to translate the app in many languages.